 By Frederick Webb Hodge in 1906

-In their northward movement they encountered members of the Sioux making their way westward.
-Wars ensued, with intervals of peace and even of alliance between the tribes.
-When the white race reached the Missouri River they found the region inhabited by Siouan tribes, who said the old village sites had once been occupied by the Arikara.
+In their northward movement, they encountered members of the Sioux making their way westward.
+Wars ensued, with intervals of peace and an alliance between the tribes.
+When white men reached the Missouri River, they found the region inhabited by Siouan tribes, who said the Arikara had once occupied the old village sites.

-In 1770 French traders established relations with the Arikara, below Cheyenne River, on the Missouri River.
-Lewis and Clark met the tribe 35 years later, reduced in numbers and living in three villages between Grand and Cannonball Rivers, South Dakota.
+In 1770 French traders established relations with the Arikara, below the Cheyenne River, on the Missouri River.
+Lewis and Clark met the tribe 35 years later, reduced in numbers and living in three villages between the Grand and Cannonball Rivers in South Dakota.
 By 1851 they had moved up to the vicinity of Heart River.
-The steady westward pressure of the colonists, together with their policy of fomenting intertribal wars, caused the continual displacement of many native communities, a condition that bore heavily on the semi sedentary tribes, like the Arikara, who lived in villages and cultivated the soil.
+The steady westward pressure of the colonists, together with their policy of fomenting intertribal wars, caused the continual displacement of many native communities.
+This condition bore heavily on the semi-sedentary tribes, like the Arikara, who lived in villages and cultivated the soil.
 Almost continuous warfare with aggressive tribes, together with the ravages of smallpox during the latter half of the 18th and the beginning of the 19th centuries, nearly exterminated some of their villages.
-The weakened survivors consolidated to form new, necessarily composite villages, so that much of their ancient organization was greatly modified or ceased to exist.
-It was during this period of stress that the Arikara became close neighbors and, finally, allies of the Mandan and Hidatsa.
-In 1804, when Lewis and Clark visited the Arikara, they were disposed to be friendly to the United States, but, owing to intrigues incident to the rivalry between trading companies, which brought suffering to the Indians, they became hostile.
+The weakened survivors consolidated to form new, necessarily composite villages so that much of their ancient organization was significantly modified or ceased to exist.
+During this period of stress, the Arikara became close neighbors and, finally, allies of the Mandan and Hidatsa.
+In 1804, when Lewis and Clark visited the Arikara, they were disposed to be friendly to the United States.
+However, owing to intrigues incident to the rivalry between trading companies, which brought suffering to the Indians, they became hostile.

-However, the animosity which the Arikara displayed toward the white race made them dangerous and unwelcome neighbors, so that they were requested to go back to the Missouri River.
-Under their first treaty, in 1825, they acknowledged the supremacy of the National Government over the land and the people, agreed to trade only with American citizens, whose life and property they were pledged to protect, and to refer all difficulties for final settlement to the United States.
+However, the Arikara’s animosity toward the white men made them dangerous and unwelcome neighbors, so they were requested to go back to the Missouri River.
+Under their first treaty, in 1825, they acknowledged the supremacy of the National Government over the land and the people, agreed to trade only with American citizens, whose life and property they were pledged to protect and to refer all difficulties for final settlement to the United States.

-In accordance with the act of February 8, 1887, the Arikara received allotments of land in severalty, and, on approval of the allotments by the Secretary of the Interior on July 10, 1900, they became citizens of the United States and subject to the laws of North Dakota.
+By the act of February 8, 1887, the Arikara received allotments of land in severalty.
+On approval of the allotments by the Secretary of the Interior on July 10, 1900, they became citizens of the United States and subject to the laws of North Dakota.

-An industrial boarding school and three day schools were maintained by the Government on the Ft Berthold reservation.
-A mission boarding school and a church were supported by the Congregational Board of Missions.
+The Government maintained an industrial boarding school and three-day schools on the Ft Berthold reservation.
+The Congregational Board of Missions supported a mission boarding school and a church.
 In 1804 Lewis and Clark estimated the population of the Arikara as 2,600, of whom more than 600 were warriors.
-In 1871 the tribe numbered 1,650; by 1888 they were reduced to 500, and the census of 1904 gave the population as 380.
+In 1871 the tribe numbered 1,650; by 1888, they were reduced to 500, and the census of 1904 gave the population as 380.

-As far back as their traditions go the Arikara have cultivated the soil, depending for their staple food supply on crops of corn, beans, squashes, and pumpkins.
-In the sign language the Arikara are designated as “corn eaters,” the movement of the band simulating the act of gnawing the kernels of corn from the cob.
-They preserved the seed of a peculiar kind of small eared corn, said to be very nutritious and much liked.
-It is also said that the seed corn was kept tied in a skin and hung up in the lodge near the fireplace, and when the time for planting carne only those kernels showing signs of germination were used.
+As far back as their traditions go, the Arikara have cultivated the soil, depending for their staple food supply on crops of corn, beans, squashes, and pumpkins.
+In the sign language, the Arikara are designated as “corn eaters,” the movement of the band simulating the act of gnawing the kernels of corn from the cob.
+They preserved the seed of a particular kind of small-eared corn, said to be very nutritious and much liked.
+It is also said that the seed corn was kept tied in skin and hung up in the lodge near the fireplace, and when the time for planting came, only those kernels showing signs of germination were used.

-The Arikara bartered corn with the Cheyenne and other tribes for buffalo robes, skins, and meat, and exchanged these with the traders for cloth, cooking utensils, guns, etc. Early dealings with the traders were carried on by the women.
+The Arikara bartered corn with the Cheyenne and other tribes for buffalo robes, skins, and meat and exchanged these with the traders for cloth, cooking utensils, guns, etc. The women carried on early dealings with the traders.
 The Arikara hunted the buffalo in winter, returning to their village in the early spring, where they spent the time before planting in dressing the pelts.

 Their fish supply was obtained by means of basket traps.
-They were expert swimmers, and ventured to capture buffalo that were disabled in the water as the herd was crossing the river.
-Their wood supply was obtained from the river; when the ice broke up in the spring the Indians leaped on the cakes, attached cords to the trees that were whirling down the rapid current, and hauled them ashore.
-Men, women, and the older children engaged in this exciting work, and although they sometimes fell and were swept downstream, their dexterity and courage generally prevented serious accident.
+They were expert swimmers and ventured to capture buffalo that were disabled in the water as the herd was crossing the river.
+Their wood supply was obtained from the river; when the ice broke up in the spring, the Indians leaped on the cakes, attached cords to the trees that were whirling down the rapid current, and hauled them ashore.
+Men, women, and the older children engaged in this exciting work, and although they sometimes fell and were swept downstream, their dexterity and courage generally prevented severe accidents.

 Their boats were made of a single buffalo skin stretched, hair side in, over a frame of willows bent round like a basket and tied to a hoop 3 or 4 feet in diameter.
 The boat could easily be transported by a woman and would carry three men across the Missouri River with tolerable safety.